Keratin Treatment Disasters

 Although I’ve previously written a blog on this topic, based on the responses, the questions, and the phone calls I’ve received for advice on reversing the damage caused by keratin, I felt it would be appropriate to address this issue directly in a new blog post.

 Why is this happening, you may ask… Well, the way that it works is by depositing silicone onto the hair which is then melted on at 400 degrees with a flat-iron to coat every strand.
-It’s impossible to keep this from coating the scalp, and therefore, the scalp begins to try to slough off this foreign material causing dandruff.
-The hair begins to dry out because it is being suffocated and it feels oily because the natural oils from your scalp are being trapped in the hair.
-If you are unable to wash it out, the hair can begin to smell unclean, much the way it does when you don’t wash it for many days after you’ve been sweating or if you naturally produce a lot of oil.
+It’s impossible to keep this from coating the scalp, and therefore, the scalp begins to try to slough off this foreign material which causes the scalp to flake.
+The hair begins to dry out because it is being suffocated, and it feels oily because the natural oils from your scalp are being trapped in the hair.
+If you are unable to wash it out, the hair can begin to smell unclean, much the way it does when you don’t wash it for many days after you’ve been sweating, or if you naturally produce a lot of sebum (oil).

 The good news is that with the right products, and a little patience you can begin to reverse the effects.
 My prescription for removing this build-up is as follows:

 1 – Malibu Wellness has a treatment called Crystal Gel Actives.
 It is most effective when done in salon because heat from a hooded dryer helps to activate the vitamin C formula that chelates the hair.
 (Chelation is a process by which one molecule attaches itself to another in order to remove it – in this case the vitamin C attaches to the silicone and you are then able to wash it away.)